 A useful database of fonts used in different brands, products, and materials.
 It’s basically an archive with more than 18K documented examples of fonts in use.
 Whether you need it for research or inspiration, it’s a cool thing to know you can access it anytime.

-You can discover new fonts and get inspiration just by typing something random and let the tool generate a font for you.
+You can discover new fonts and get inspiration just by typing something random and letting the tool generate a font for you.
 If the font isn’t exactly your cup of tea, you can click to generate a new one.
 Every font comes with a name of the typeface, its weight, and a link to where you can obtain it.

 The Most Useful Free eBooks for Graphic Designers